thephez/docs-platform/docs/explanations/dpns.md

 1. Pre-ordering the domain name
 2. Registering the domain name

+#### Domain pre-order

 In the pre-order phase, the domain name is salted to obscure the actual domain name being registered (e.g. `hash('alice.dash' + salt)`) and submitted to platform.
 This is done to prevent masternodes from seeing the names being registered and "stealing" them for later resale.
 Once the pre-order receives a sufficient number of confirmations, the registration can proceed.

+#### Domain registration

 In the registration phase, the domain name (e.g. `alice.dash`) is once again submitted along with the salt used in the pre-order.
 The salt serves as proof that the registration is from the user that submitted the pre-order.
 This registration also references the identity being associated with the domain name to complete the identity-domain link.

+### Conflict resolution

+Since some names may be popular, the registration process includes a voting mechanism to resolve conflicts when multiple identities request the same name.
+This is only done for names that meet both of the following conditions:

+* Less than 20 characters long (i.e. "alice", "quantumexplorer")
+* Contains no numbers or only contains the number(s) 0 and/or 1 (i.e. "bob", "carol01")

+If only one identity requests the name, they will receive it after a one week waiting period.
+If multiple identities request the name, a weeklong voting period will begin one week after the first request was received.
+Masternodes and evonodes can vote for one of the identities or vote to lock the request.
+After voting concludes, the name is either awarded to one of the identities or locked.
+In Dash Platform v1.0, locked names can no longer be requested or awarded.

+Identities requesting contested names must pay a fee (200 credits) to request ownership.
+This fee is used to cover the masternode voting costs.

 ### Implementation

-DPNS names have several constraints as defined in the [DPNS data contract](https://github.com/dashevo/platform/blob/master/packages/dpns-contract/schema/dpns-contract-documents.json).
+DPNS names have several constraints as defined in the [DPNS data contract](https://github.com/dashpay/platform/blob/v1.0.0-beta.3/packages/dpns-contract/schema/v1/dpns-contract-documents.json).
 The constraints provide compatibility with DNS and protection from homograph attacks:

 * Maximum length - 63 characters
 * Character set - `0-9`, `-` (hyphen), and `A-Z` (case insensitive)